actgardner/actgardner.github.io/_posts/2016-05-27-go-time-bad.markdown

 categories: golang time design
 ---

+**[Someone on Twitter](https://twitter.com/rogpeppe/status/737671889376714752) astutely pointed out that the whole type-punning fix isn't necessary, since `time.Date` can do everything we need to replace the standard parser.
+While having to fork the standard library is still gross, this definitely makes it a little less gross.
+I'll be rewriting this package accordingly :)**

 At my day job we ship a product that (in part) parses log messages.
 We use Go for log collection and parsing, and generally this works pretty well - there's another blog post in the works about why Go is great for this use case.
 This post is about something Go does not do well.
 It does it _weirdly_.
 There are a few weird things in Go:

 **Regexes?** RE2, not PCRE.